methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-06-26-highly-available-elk-elasticsearch-logstash-kibana-unicast-mode.md

 ---
   title: Highly Available ELK (Elasticsearch, Logstash and Kibana) Unicast Mode
   date: 2014-06-26
-toc: true
-toc_label: "Contents"
-excerpt: "In the previous post Setup\") we setup the complete ELK stack from top to bottom.
-And everything should be working as needed; however one thing you will..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 In the previous [post](https://everythingshouldbevirtual.com/highly-available-elk-elasticsearch-logstash-kibana-setup "Highly Available ELK (Elasticsearch, Logstash and Kibana) Setup") we setup the complete ELK stack from top to bottom.
 And everything should